jbbremnes/pangu-asr/README.md

 The repository contains Julia source code for the arXiv article [Evaluation of forecasts by a global data-driven weather model with and without probabilistic post-processing at Norwegian stations](https://arxiv.org/abs/2309.01247).

 ##  Installation
-To setup the environment clone the repository, instatiate the julia project and download the data
+To setup the environment clone the repository, instantiate the julia project and download the data
 ```
 git clone git@github.com:jbbremnes/pangu-asr.git
 cd pangu-asr